Research

 Research at Whitman

 At Whitman College, we highly value and support undergraduate research.
 Whether you work with a Whitman faculty member or you work with faculty at an NSF REU site, a Keck project, or another institution, we are here to offer you guidance on your research project.
 Each year, we take students to present their work at an international conference.
-To get a flavor of the type of work that Whitman Students do, check out the partial list on my CV.
+To get a flavor of the type of work that Whitman students do, take a look at my CV.
 In addition to working with Whitman professors, many rising seniors apply to work on externally-hosted research projects with the Keck Geology Consortium or at one of the National Science Foundation's REU sites in the Earth Sciences.

 Facilities